ryanczm/Analytic-Musings/notes/fa/fa.md

 The core problem is: How do we translate football wisdom or tropes into statistical signals?
 Tropes that we see play out in matches, before games, across seasons etc. From being a dedicated fan of a team.

 The bottom line is, I believe we can see with our eyes and common sense, we know there are certain things that affect the outcomes of matches.
-My question is - can they be quantified?
+We can observe certain **narratives** or **subplots** playing out over the course of a season My question is - can they be quantified?

 ### Problems